hanhanwu/readings/ReadingaNotes_Elements_of_Statistical_Learning.md

     * We often interpret principal components by examining the direction vectors vj, also known as <b>loadings</b>, to see which variables play a role.
     * Sparse loadings in this chapter, based on lasso (L1) penalties
     * PCA is applied to <b>shape data</b>, and is a popular tool in morphometrics.
 The features used for PCA are the sequence of coordinate pairs for each landmark, unpacked into a single vector.Sometimes, the sparse principal components procedure gives a more parsimonious, and potentially more informative picture of the important differences.

+* Non-negative Matrix Factorization (NMF)
+  * It is a recent alternative approach to PCA, data and components are assumed to be <b>non-negative</b>
+  * The drawback of NMF is, the solution found depends on the starting values, and it would seem to hamper the interpretability of the factorization.
+  * Factor analysis models are typically wed to Gaussian distributions
+  * Factor analysis can be seen to be modeling the <b>correlation structure</b> of the Xj rather than the <b>covariance structure</b>.
+This can be easily seen by standardizing the covariance structure.
+This is an important distinction between factor analysis and PCA.

+* Independent Component Analysis (ICA)
+  * ICA has emerged as a strong competitor to factor analysis, it relies on the non-Gaussian nature of the underlying sources for its success.
+  * ICA is able to perform blind source separation, by exploiting the independence and non-Gaussianity of the original sources.
+  * ICA applied to multivariate data looks for a sequence of orthogonal projections such that the projected data look as far from Gaussian as possible.
+With pre-whitened data, this amounts to looking for components that are as independent as possible.
+ICA starts from essentially a factor analysis solution, and looks for rota- tions that lead to independent components.
+  * Exploratory Projection Pursuit - A graphical exploration technique for visualizing high-dimensional data.
+Their view was that most low (one- or two-dimensional) projections of high- dimensional data look Gaussian
+  * ICA and exploratory projection pursuit are quite similar, at least in the repre- sentation

+* Nonlinear Dimension Reduction and Local Multidimensional Scaling
+  * Nonlinear Dimension Reduction, can be thought of as “flattening” the manifold, and hence reducing the data to a set of low-dimensional coordinates that represent their relative positions in the manifold.
+They are useful for problems where signal-to-noise ratio is very high, not as useful for observational data with lower signal-to-noise ratios.
+  * Classical multidimensional scaling may not preserve the ordering of the points along the curve, because it judges points on opposite ends of the curve to be close together.
+In contrast, local multidimensional scaling may do a good job of preserving the ordering of the points along the curve, it preserves the local affine structure of the high-dimensional data.
+A lower dimensional representation is constructed that best preserves these local approximations.